-- South Gare Breakwater survey required to ascertain nature and extent of defects.
+- South Gare Breakwater Survey required to ascertain nature and extent of defects.
 Repairs are required to maintain the integrity of the structure.
 Potential health and safety issues due to the ease of access to the seaward elements of the structure. - Potential health and safety issues were presented by the damaged security grille at the culvert outfall to the north-western extent of the promenade at Saltburn.
-Despite having been reattached following the 2016 inspection the damage may allow public access into the confined space. - The collapsed masonry wall fronting the Ship Inn should be repaired to prevent damage to the premises and vehicles using the car park.
+Despite having been reattached following the 2016 inspection the damage may allow public access into the confined space.